a ship captain

 did you know?

 Each of the Asia class vessels has 4 cargo tanks, which can hold a total of approximately 160,000 cubic meters of LNG.
-One Chevron LNG tanker carries enough natural gas to power all of Japan for over nine hours.

 Captain Serewa has a personal connection to this ship, as do many of the officers and crew onboard.
 He has been with this ship from its completion at the shipyard to delivering its first cargo of LNG.
 Many of the crew have sailed together on previous assignments, and there’s a certain comradery that is built from shared experiences.